Skip to main content

 Staged treatment means the rebuild is sequenced in phases with healing time between extractions, bone grafting, implant placement, and final restoration.
 That sequencing protects the foundation under each phase so the result is durable rather than rushed.

-Is IV sedation safe for patients with severe dental anxiety?
+Is IV sedation appropriate for patients with significant dental anxiety?

-IV sedation is delivered under controlled conditions and is appropriate for many patients with severe anxiety or dental phobia.
-It allows complex, longer appointments to be completed comfortably.
+IV sedation is delivered under controlled conditions and is appropriate for many patients with significant anxiety or dental phobia.
+It allows longer or more complex appointments to be completed comfortably when sedation is clinically appropriate.

 How long does a staged full-mouth reconstruction like this take?

 Timelines vary based on the surgical work required, the patient’s healing, and the prosthetic design.
-Cases of this complexity are typically planned across several months with the sequencing discussed directly with each patient.
+Cases of this complexity are typically planned across several months, with the sequence discussed directly after a comprehensive evaluation.

 Why see a prosthodontist for this level of treatment?